Fresh Spring Salad (Italian-Style with Goat Cheese & Pistachios)

 This post may contain affiliate links.
 Please read our disclosure policy.

-This bright and fresh spring salad recipe is bursting with crisp asparagus, sweet peas, creamy avocado, and tangy goat cheese, all tossed in a zesty basil-lemon vinaigrette.
-It’s perfect for a light lunch or a stunning side dish—fresh, vibrant, and full of flavor!
+This Spring Salad Recipe is my favorite way to celebrate the season.
+It’s bursting with tender asparagus, sweet peas, creamy avocado, and tangy goat cheese, all tossed in a bright basil-lemon vinaigrette.
+It’s fresh, vibrant, and layered with flavor, making it perfect for a light lunch or an elegant side dish that truly tastes like spring.

 Simple Ingredients